Child ADHD

 Right to Choose referrals

-Please note that patients cannot be on two NHS waiting lists for the same problem, so if your child is currently on the waiting list for CAMHS, this will be cancelled when the RtC referral is made.
+Please note that your child cannot be on two NHS waiting lists for the same problem, so if they are on the CAMHS waiting list for ADHD assessment, this will be cancelled when a ‘Right to Choose’ referral is made.
+If you believe another ‘Right to Choose’ provider is providing high quality care and should be approved by the ICB, you have the right to make an appeal to the ICB for consideration of your case.